-The items in the accounts for the year ended 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are set out in the table on the next page:
+The items in the financial statements for the year ended 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are set out in the table on the next page:

 Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Pension Fund Note 18) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to: the discount rate used; salary and pension increases; changes in retirement ages; mortality rates; and expected returns on Fund assets.
 Details about the actuarial method and assumptions selected by the Fund's actuary, Barnett Waddingham, are set out in Pension Fund Note 18.
 At 31 March 2024 the present value of the total obligation was estimated by the actuary to be £2,929.4m.
 The effects of changes in the individual assumptions can be measured.
 For example: 1) a 0.5% increase in the discount rate assumption would reduce future pension liabilities by c. £224.3m.
-2) a 0.25% increase in earnings inflation would increase the value of liabilities by c. £8.7m.
-3) a 0.25% increase in the pension increase rate would increase the value of liabilities by c. £251.0m.
-4) a one-year increase in assumed life expectancy would increase the liability by c. £118.6m.
+2) a 0.25% increase in earnings inflation would increase the value of future liabilities by c. £8.7m.
+3) a 0.25% increase in the pension increase rate would increase the value of future liabilities by c. £117.1m.
+4) a one-year increase in assumed life expectancy would increase the future liability by c. £118.6m.
 Hedge Funds (Pension Fund Note 14) Some hedge fund investments are not regularly traded and as such there is a degree of estimation involved in the valuation.
 A fund manager estimates that the sensitivity of valuation of these assets, included at level three in the fair value hierarchy, is +/-8%.
 This equates to a +/- £17.4m on a carrying value of £217.6m.

-Item Uncertainties Effect if actual results differ from assumptions Market Value of unquoted level three investments (including: private markets, Private markets, infrastructure, other property and private equity are valued at fair value in accordance with Level three investments at 31 March 2024 are valued at £473.5m in the financial statements.
-There is a risk that these investments may be under or overstated in the accounts. infrastructure, other property and private equity) (Pension Fund Note International Private Equity and Venture Capital Valuation Guidelines (2018) and the Special Guidance Private markets by +/-14% or £48.2m on a carrying value of £344.4m.
-14) issued in March 2020 concerning the impact of Covid-19 on valuations.
-Infrastructure by +/-15% or £10.0m on a carrying value of £67.0m.
-These investments are not publicly listed and as such there us a degree of Property Venture by +/-15% or £8.7m on a carrying value of £58.2m. estimation involved in the valuation.
+Market Value of unquoted level three investments (including: private markets, infrastructure, other property and private equity) (Pension Fund Note 14) Private markets, infrastructure, other property and private equity are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (2018) and the Special Guidance issued in March 2020 concerning the impact of Covid-19 on valuations.
+These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
+Level three investments at 31 March 2024 are valued at £480.5m in the financial statements.
+There is a risk that these investments may be under or overstated in the financial statements.
+Private markets by +/-15% or £52.7m on a carrying value of £351.3m.
+Infrastructure by +/-14% or £9.4m on a carrying value of £67.0m.
+Property Venture by +/-15% or £8.8m on a carrying value of £58.4m.
 Private Equity by +/-23% or £0.9m on a carrying value of £3.9m.